Vanishing of local cohomology and set-theoretically Cohen-Macaulay ideals

+Whenever the action of $\varphi$ on $R/\sqrt{I}$ is pure and flat, the equivalence between the cohomologically complete intersection and set-theoretically Cohen-Macaulay ideals in Theorem \ref{setCM-setCI} holds, see Corollary \ref{equi.setCM-setCI}.

-Another way to study set-theoretically Cohen-Macaulayness of a scheme is the linkage concept.
-Roughly speaking, the linkage is the study of two subschemes where their union has nice properties.
-Exploiting this concept one may consider a subscheme linked with the second one which understood well.
+Another way to study set-theoretically Cohen-Macaulayness of a variety is through linkage theory.
+Roughly speaking, the linkage is the study of two varieties where their union has nice properties.
+Through the use of this concept one may consider a variety linked with the second one which one understands better.

 We cite the following paragraph from a fruitful paper of A. Martsinkovsky and J. R. Strooker \cite{Ma-St} on the significance of the concept of linkage theory.

 \emph{ 'It goes back to the late 19th and early 20th century, when M. Noether, Halphen, and Severi used it to study algebraic curves in $\mathbb{P}^3$.
 Linkage allows to pass from a given curve to another curve, related in a geometric way to the original one.
 Iterating the procedure one obtains a whole series of curves in the same linkage class.
 The usefulness of this technique is explained by two observations: (a) certain properties of the curve are preserved under linkage, and (b) the resulting curves may be simpler, and thus easier to handle, than the original one.'}